SDU-eScience/UCloud/project-service/README.md

 Such an update will trigger a new message on the event stream.
 A project can also be deleted, this will trigger a cleanup of associated resources (such as files).

+## Applications

+Applications started by a member is billed to the project.
+Only the user who started the job will be able to interact with the job.
+The job is started with the UID corresponding to their project user.
+All project users will be able to view the results.

+Applications running for a project will only appear under "My Results" for the user who started it.
+Once the job is complete it will appear for all other project users.

+It is crucial that only the user can interact with the application to avoid privilege escalation.

+This could be expanded to allow for cancelation by a PI/ADMIN.